Naomib2211/Bone-Apetite/README.md

     - Learned through much practice to write commits in present tense, simpler descriptions to keep it short and waited until greater changes were made to commit changes.

     - Accidental additions of unknown files
         * Being new to coding and programming technology caused these errors.
-In future projects, this will be less frequent with time and continous practice.
+In the future, this will be corrected and modified.

 ---